 As with many less common pets, finger monkeys are social creatures- generally running in families of six or more in the wild.
 In captivity it is suggested that getting two or more pocket monkeys to guarantee mental health and they have a friend to talk too.
 Unless you plan and want monkey babies I would advise getting monkeys of the same sex, otherwise it’s just a jungle in your house!
 Speaking of jungles, shipping a finger monkey to your house can get pretty expensive, of course all relative to where the animal is coming from.
 Pocket Monkey shipping rates can range from $100 to $300 if you’re shipping through an airline, not to mention ground shipping costs.
 However there are always ways to cut back on overall expenses.

-Saving money is important.
+Saving money is important and finding a finger monkey for sale is difficult.
 Everyone with a pet does it to ensure they can continue to take care of their animals as long as possible.
 With common household animals- maybe it is switching food or buying less toys.
 With finger monkeys it remains a little difficult to change their diet, as they require specific food to be in good health, and tend to only like certain things.
 Therefore these are the best money saving tips when purchasing rare animals that I could find: